Advance Care Planning

 Talk to your patients

-To support General Practice to initiate advance care planning conversations and assess patient’s and carers palliative and supportive care needs, NBMPHN worked with HammondCare to deliver a number of workshops across the region.
+To support general practice in initiating advance care planning conversations and assessing patient’s and carers palliative and supportive care needs, NBMPHN worked with HammondCare to deliver a number of workshops across the region.

-The Advance Project: Initiating Advance Care Planning, Palliative & Supportive Care in General Practice offers a free, evidence-based training package and suite of resources.
-This was specifically designed to support GPs, nurses and practice managers to work as a team to initiate conversations about advance care planning and to assess patients’ and carers’ palliative and supportive care needs.
+The Advance Project offers a free, evidence-based training package and suite of resources.
+The Advance Project was specifically designed to support GPs, nurses and practice managers to work as a team to initiate conversations about advance care planning and to assess patients’ and carers’ palliative and supportive care needs.

 A number of resources are available to assist you in starting a conversation about advance care planning and/or setting up an advance care directive for your patient.